heni/appengine-background-updater-demo/README.md

 This sample is modified version of simple ["Hello World" application](https://github.com/GoogleCloudPlatform/appengine-try-java)

+Demo version of this code is deployed at [https://sample-java-project-243309.appspot.com/](https://sample-java-project-243309.appspot.com/)

 ## Before you begin

 1. Download and install the [Google Cloud